-- 10. Proposals for ground source heating and cooling should have regard to the requirements of the Environment Agency, 2017), its successor or equivalent. - 11.
-Where planning permission is required proposals, including commercial schemes to exploit geothermal energy, will be supported where they: - (a) Will not cause unacceptable harm to a designated heritage asset. - (b) Do not compromise the use of an area of Local Green Space (Policy DM12) or open space (Policy DM31), including any non-designated sports pitches associated with educational facilities. - (c) Do not compromise groundwater (Policy SP07). - (d) Do not exceed a combined threshold of 42dB(A) above ambient noise levels at a distance equal to that separating the unit and a neighbouring property (Policy DM13).
+- 10. Proposals for ground source heating and cooling should have regard to the requirements of the Environmental good practice guide for ground source heating and cooling (Environment Agency, 2017), its successor or equivalent. - 11.
+Where planning permission is required proposals, including commercial schemes to exploit geothermal energy, will be supported where they: - (a) Will not cause unacceptable harm to a designated heritage asset. - (b) Do not compromise the use of an area of Local Green Space (Policy DM12) or open space (Policy DM31). - (c) Do not compromise groundwater (Policy SP07). - (d) Do not exceed a combined threshold of 42dB(A) above ambient noise levels at a distance equal to that separating the unit and a neighbouring property (Policy DM13).